mesosphere/dcos-kafka-service/README.md

 * **DC/OS web interface**: Set the environment variable `DISK_TYPE` = `MOUNT`

-When configured to `MOUNT` disk type, the scheduler selects a disk on agent whose capacity is equal to or greater than the configured `disk` value.
+When configured to `MOUNT` disk type, the scheduler selects a disk on an agent whose capacity is equal to or greater than the configured `disk` value.

 ### JVM Heap Size

-Kafka Service allows configuration of JVM Heap Size for the broker JVM process.
-Here's how you can configure it:
+Kafka service allows configuration of JVM Heap Size for the broker JVM process.
+To configure it:
 * **DC/OS cli options.json**:

 ```json